-Tony Kramer is the Acting Regional Conservationist for the Northeast.
-In this role he oversees NRCS conservation programs and activities for the 14 Northeast states.
+Gayle Barry is the Regional Conservationist for the Northeast.
+In this role she oversees NRCS conservation programs and activities for the 14 Northeast states.

 Kevin Wickey is the Regional Conservationist for the Central Region.
 In this role he oversees conservation programs and activities for the 12 Central states.